Supermagnum/openrepeater/docs/test-results/TEST_RESULTS.md

 1. Increase functional coverage by integrating hardware‑in‑the‑loop tests once GNU Radio and SVXLink environments are available.
-2. Resolve the remaining pylint TODO warnings when the real SVXLink execution code is implemented.
+2. Implement the real SVXLink execution path so the temporary broad exception handling can be tightened and the pylint warnings cleared.
 3. Hook these commands into CI (GitHub Actions) so new changes automatically trigger the same suite.